latinos/LatinoAnalysis/Gardener/test/README.md

 All gardener modules have been provided with two new options:

-     --saveOnlyModifiedBranches: will outupu only the branches that are touched by the gardener module
+     --saveOnlyModifiedBranches: will output only the branches that are touched by the gardener module
      --auxiliaryFile: this option allows any gardener module to load an auxiliary file holding branches that are not in the main tree, e.g. when the main tree has been produced with the --saveOnlyModifiedBranches

 Suppose you want to produce the JESup variation of a give file latino_XXX.root.
 The list of commands to issue would be: